 PRO TIP: In many cases a thinner target can be safely used at long

 ranges.
 Determine your bullets energy at range you will be shooting

-from and determine thickness needed with key below.
+from and determine thickness needed with energy calculator and key below.

-QUESTION: If I get a thicker target will it still pit if the speed is over 2850fps at the target?
+QUESTION: If I get thicker ar500 targets will they still pit if the speed is over 2850fps at the target?